1st Tadeusz Kościuszko Infantry Division: Formation

-When the division started being organised, there were many Jewish volunteers, but they stopped accepting any more Jews, "so as to not become propaganda targets of the London Government-in-exile which might be tempted to revive the old story of the connection between Communism and the Jews."In June 1943, Commander in Chief and Prime Minister General Sikorski declared Berling's army as a communist Polish division, subversive, and its author as a traitor, a deserter from the Polish Army.
+When the division started being organised, there were many Jewish volunteers, but they stopped accepting any more Jews, according to Azriel Eiseneberg: "so as to not become propaganda targets of the London Government-in-exile which might be tempted to revive the old story of the connection between Communism and the Jews."
+According to Krystyna Kersten, Prime Minister General Sikorski declared Berling's army a communist Polish division, subversive, and its commander a traitor, a deserter from the Polish Army.

-On July 7, 1943 the Polish military attaché to the United States, Colonel.
-Vladimir Onacewicz, issued a statement in which he wrote that the division does not belong to the Polish Army and is a Red Army Division under the command of the Soviet authorities.
+On July 7, 1943 the Polish military attaché to the United States, Colonel Vladimir Onacewicz, issued a statement in which he wrote that the division does not belong to the Polish Army and is a Red Army Division under the command of the Soviet authorities.

 Frontline service

 The division was ready for operations on July 15, 1943.
 Its first engagement took place on October 12, 1943 at the battle of Lenino.
 The 33rd Army commander Gen. Gordov asked the division to break the German defense, in the section Polzukhi, and then move in the direction of Łosiewa and Czurniłowa.
 From October 12 to 14, 1943, sustained twenty-five percent losses.
 After the battle the division regrouped in the Smolensk region, where further training took place.

 By March 1944 the division had been expanded into the basis of the 1st Polish Army Corps, part of the Western Front.
 As part of the 1st Polish Army Corps, the division was in the vicinity of Zhytomyr and Berdichev.
 According to a Directive of April 29, 1944, it was part of the structure of the Belarusian Front.
 In the following days with the troops, Division marched in a westerly direction, and on July 23, 1944 crossed the river Bug.
 After a march lasting from July 15 to 27, 1944, the division reached the boundary of the Vistula and on August 2, 1944 made an attempt to capture a foothold in the Deblin region.

-In subsequent days, the division was regrouped to the north and on August 26, 1944 continued battles on the Vistula River in the area between the rivers: Wilga and Auger.
-September 5, 1944 the division was temporarily reassigned from the First Army commander and resubordinated to the 47th Army.
-Between September 10–15, 1944 bloody battles were fought for the liberation of right-bank Warsaw – Praga.
+In subsequent days, the division was regrouped to the north and on August 26, 1944 continued battles on the Vistula River in the area between the rivers Wilga and Świder.
+On September 5, 1944 the division was temporarily reassigned from the First Army commander and resubordinated to the 47th Army.
+Between September 10–15, 1944 bloody battles were fought for the liberation of Praga.
 There is a memorial to this in the same area built in the 1980s.

-Later, the division fought in Berlin around the Reich Chancellery and the Reichstag.
+Later, the division fought in the Battle of Berlin around the Reich Chancellery and the Reichstag.

+Poland's official Flag Day is held each year on 2 May, the last day of the battle in Berlin, when the Polish Army hoisted its flag on the Berlin Victory Column.